Even in isolated, pristine Tasmania, pressure to allow GMO farming

 ASIAN AMBITIONS

-The road that Tasmania chooses will be critical as Australia seeks to fulfill lofty ambitions to become a "food bowl" for a rapidly growing middle-class in Asia.
+The road that Tasmania chooses will be critical as Australia seeks to fulfil lofty ambitions to become a "food bowl" for a rapidly growing middle-class in Asia.

 Already the world's third largest exporter of beef and the No.4 wheat exporter, Australia is eyeing agriculture as a key economic driver as a decade-long mining investment boom that brought the country riches wanes.